Minnesota PUC Requires Hosting Capacity Analysis Improvements

 On July 31, 2020, the Minnesota Public Utilities Commission ordered utility Xcel Energy to make several changes to its 2020 Hosting Capacity Analysis (HCA) which it will file on November 2, 2020.
 These changes will make the results more useful for determining where new generation capacity, such as solar PV systems, can be sited.

 Previous HCAs from Xcel aggregated results and blurred out a large amount of detail.
 Future HCAs will show data at a much more granular level making them more useful for clean energy developers.
-The images below provide a representative example.
+The images below (showing Washington, D.C.) provide a representative example.

 The Interstate Renewable Energy Council, and its local partners including Fresh Energy, were integrally involved in the regulatory proceedings.
 These changes reflect best practices that IREC and its partners recommended to the Commission.

 Specific Improvements to Xcel’s Minnesota Hosting Capacity Map